Supahands/llm-comparison/README.md

 This is a [Next.js](https://nextjs.org) project for comparing different LLM model responses.

+## Project Structure

+This project consists of two main parts:
+- Frontend: Next.js application for the UI
+- `backend/`: Backend service for handling LLM API calls (linked as a submodule)

+[Rest of existing README content...]

 ## Database Structure

 The application uses Supabase with the following tables: